DanielMil/Authentication-Server/README.md

 ### Configure

-> Create a .env file for your configurations in the root directory.
+> Create a .env file for your configurations in the root directory and copy the following with your appropriate configurations:

 ```INI
 MONGO_URI = mongodb://mongo:27017:27017/<database name>